-The EAS information provisioning request types supported are:
+NOTE: ACR mode includes single-ACR scenario or multi-ACR scenario for one specific AC.The EAS information provisioning request types supported are:

 - “ACR scenario selection announcement”.
 Inform the EES about the EAS that has been selected by the EEC and may provide the selected ACR scenario list to the EES.